Aden-Q/redis-async/README.md

 ## RESP2/RESP3

-This client lib supports both RESP2 and RESP3.
-A protocol is tied to each connection.
+Both RESP2 and RESP3 are supported.
+A protocol is set per connection.
 By default, the connection runs in RESP2 mode.
 There is a `HELLO` command you can use to switch between different protocols.